-It was about June 15, 1863, when Confederate Rebel troops, in mass, started to march across the Mason-Dixon Line for the first time and touched the homeland soil of citizens in Antrim Township and Greencastle.
-By the end of June, the citizens of Antrim and Greencastle had watched, from their farms, homes and the sidewalks, for days on end, as the Confederates made their way to Gettysburg.
+It was about June 15 when Confederate Rebel troops, in mass, started to march across the Mason-Dixon Line for the first time and touched the homeland soil of citizens in Antrim Township and Greencastle.
+The invasion of Pennsylvania had begun.
+By the end of June, the citizens of Antrim and Greencastle had watched from their farms, homes and the sidewalks, for days on end, as the Confederates made their way to Gettysburg.
 They marched; they rode horses; they drove wagons, all the while plundering food, supplies, livestock, and animal feed from township farms and homes and businesses in town.
-Could it be that Dolly was just plain infuriated with all the ravaging that had taken place over almost two weeks’ time?
-Or, was it a combination of both her patriotism and her anger that prompted her actions and the event, on the dirt road of North Carlisle Street?

-As Pickett’s troops, preceded by the General and his staff, marched through town on North Carlisle Street, the following account was given in the Public Opinion newspaper’s obituary account for Dolly Harris.
+As Pickett’s troops, preceded by the General and his staff, marched through town on North Carlisle Street on June 27, 1863, the following account was given in the Public Opinion newspaper’s obituary account for Dolly Harris.
 For whatever reason, only known to Dolly, herself, “Dolly Harris…rushed to the street in front of the leader of the southern band, waved the stars and stripes in his face and roundly denounced the troopers as traitors to their country, cut throats, and plunderers.”
-Aware that his men could very well retaliate physically, Pickett rose in his stirrups, removed his hat and saluted the courageous young lady and the flag, thereby quelling an uprising in the street.
-Following suit, Pickett’s men also saluted young Dolly, and as the division’s band passed by, it “serenaded” Dolly by playing Dixie.

 It was more than 20 years later, at the Gettysburg Reunion in 1887, that the flag-waving girl incident was first mentioned in a speech made by Col. William Aylett, of Pickett’s division.
 Aylett said, “Why the bravest woman I ever saw was a Pennsylvania girl who defied Pickett’s whole division as we marched through the little town called Greencastle.
 She had a United States flag as an apron which she defiantly waved up and down as our columns passed by her and dared us to take it from her.”